laravel/docs/billing.md

 For more information on subscription quantities, consult the [Stripe documentation](https://stripe.com/docs/subscriptions/quantities).

-> {note} Please note that when working with multiplan subscriptions, an extra "plan" parameter is required for the above quantity methods.
+<a name="multiplan-subscription-quantities"></a>
+#### Multiplan Subscription Quantities

+If your subscription is a [multiplan subscription](#multiplan-subscriptions), you should pass the name of the plan whose quantity you wish to increment or decrement as the second argument to the increment / decrement methods:

+    $user->subscription('default')->incrementQuantity(1, 'chat-plan');

 <a name="multiplan-subscriptions"></a>
 ### Multiplan Subscriptions

 [Multiplan subscriptions](https://stripe.com/docs/billing/subscriptions/multiplan) allow you to assign multiple billing plans to a single subscription.
-For example, imagine you are building a customer service "helpdesk" application that has a base subscription of $10 per month, but offers a live chat add-on plan for an additional $15 per month:
+For example, imagine you are building a customer service "helpdesk" application that has a base subscription plan of $10 per month but offers a live chat add-on plan for an additional $15 per month.
+Multiplan subscription information is stored in Cashier's `subscription_items` database table.

+You may specify multiple plans for a given subscription by passing an array of plans as the second argument to the `newSubscription` method:

+    use App\Models\User;

     $user = User::find(1);